-Our Mammoth Tusk pieces are all hand carved from bone recovered from the Alaskan Tundra.
+Our Mammoth pieces are all hand carved from Tusk recovered from the Alaskan Tundra.
 This material is over 10,000 years old - so very rare.

-The grain of this bone is distinctive and quite beautiful.
+The grain of this tusk is distinctive and quite beautiful.
 We carve these pieces to highlight the material's natural beauty.

 There is a lot of variability in the look of mammoth tusk.
 Some of our pieces are a pale creamy colour with a very even look - others have unique and very distinctive colouring, particularly where we have used the outer 'bark' of the tusk.
 Polished to a high sheen these pendants are glossy and very individual.

-We have been careful to ensure that the bone that we source and use meets all the regulations that govern the use of bone for the making of jewellery and sculptural artwork.
+We have been careful to ensure that the tusk that we source, and use, meets all the regulations that govern the use of bone for the making of jewellery and sculptural artwork.